gitter-badger/penguins-eggs/README.md

 # eggs

-Eggs is a library in development, at moment rudimentary (and need a GUI counterpart) but it work well with Debian 8 Jessie and Debian 9 Stretch, and let You to remaster your system and, for now, give You the possibility to replicate it with remote boot.
+Eggs is a library in development, at moment rudimentary (and needing a GUI counterpart) but it work well with Debian 8 Jessie and Debian 9 Stretch, and let You to remaster your system and, for now, give You the possibility to replicate it with remote boot.

 Eggs, will be the library back  to [incubator](http://github.com/pieroproietti/incubator) the project to implement the GUI for the process of remastering your version of Linux, generate an ISO image, burn it on a DVD/install on usb key or performing remote boot from the net.